 Are any samples legitimate?

 It’s a good rule of thumb to always be wary of anything free in this world.
-With that in mind, reputable CBD companies, Dr. Ed included, do offer low-cost sample packs so that you can try before you fully commit.
+With that in mind, some reputable CBD companies do offer sample packs or sample sized products.
 If you are unsure about a company, there are a few things you can do to help determine if they are real and to be trusted:

 - Do they have a decent website with working contact details and addresses?

 - Do they have an active social media presence?

 - Do they respond professionally to email, telephone and web enquiries?

 - Do they have any 3rd party reviews on places like Google or Trustpilot?